liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/04-extending-and-customizing-liferay.markdown

 # Extending and customizing Liferay for your own needs [](id=extending-and-customizing-liferay-for-your-own-needs)

-@product@ was designed to be extended and modified, beyond what even most open source projects provide.
-Though its source code is available, @product@'s developers have made many extension points available so you don't have to customize the source to make @product@ yours.
+@product@ was specifically designed to be extended and modified, beyond what even most open source projects provide.
+Though its source code is available,
+@product@'s developers have created many extension points so you don't have to customize the source to make @product@ yours.

 The first (and easiest) way of customizing parts of @product@ is with